raymur/youtube-alive/README.md

 # Youtube alive
-## search for videos from the old, more wholesome youtube, before 2016
+## search for videos from the old, more wholesome youtube, before 2016.
+And watch them embedded in this webapp

 - follow the tutorial here https://developers.google.com/youtube/v3/getting-started
 - set your environment variable: